Japan's emperor prays for peace in first abdication in 200 years

 "I think the emperor is loved by the people.
 His image is one of encouraging the people, such as after disasters, and being close to the people," said Morio Miyamoto, 48.

-"I hope the next emperor will, like the Heisei emperor, be close to the people in the same way," he said.
+"I hope the next emperor will, like the Heisei emperor, be close to the people in the same way," he added.

 The Heisei imperial era, which began on Jan 8, 1989 after Emperor Akihito inherited the throne, saw economic stagnation, natural disasters and rapid technological change.